sugrasym/FancyMapper/README.md

 ...
 repeat until bored

 This relationship may be repeated in many places in the application.
-There are other mappers that setup maps durring run time to map your properties, but things like objA.a = objB.b are known at compile time.
-So are FancyMapper's routes!

 FancyMapper lets you define these relationships as data annotations which are used to map these properties with a single method call.
 This means that these relationships are defined in one place: the relevant model class you use.